 Location: On the Arkansas River at navigation mile 336.2, about 8 miles south of Sallisaw in LeFlore County, Oklahoma.

-Purpose: Navigation, hydroelectric power, and recreation.
+Purpose: Navigation, hydroelectric power, fish and wildlife, and recreation.

 History of Construction: Construction began in April 1964.
 Closure occurred in October 1970.
 The lock and dam became operational for navigation in December 1970.
 Power units 1, 2, 3, and 4 were placed on line on October 5, July 27, September 1, and November 2, 1971, respectively.
+A Turbine and Generator Rehabilitation began in 2020.

 Type of Structure: The dam is constructed of rolled earth-filled material.
 The total length of the structure, including the spillway, powerhouse intake, and navigation lock, is 7,230 feet.
 The maximum height is 75 feet above the streambed.
 There is a service road to the right embankment and an access road to the lock in the left embankment.